 Do Anesthesiologists Have Incentive Bonuses?

 According to Medscape, 57% of all physicians have incentive bonuses in place.
 Incentive bonuses have been shown to encourage doctors to work harder and earn more, sometimes at the expense of their families.
-Anesthesiologists received an average incentive bonus of $68,000, which is up from $55,000 the previous year.
+Anesthesiologists in 2022 received an average incentive bonus of $68,000, the exact same number it was for the previous year.

 Roughly one-third of anesthesiologists take on additional work to supplement their income.
 They do this either by taking on more hours in their current job or by moonlighting at another medical organization.
 Most do this to fund early retirement, gain financial independence, and pay down student loan debt.